KostasValeckas/PyLongslit/paper/paper.md

 As mentioned in the [Statement of need](#statement-of-need), PyLongslit favors simplicity over high precision.
 Furthermore, the software is designed to be **instrument independent**.
 Due to these design choices, the software does not account for any instrument-specific phenomena, such as detector fringing and alike.
 The software will likely be less precise than an instrument-specific pipeline (depending on the implementation of the latter).
-The code is written with focus on **loose-coupling**, and therefore the software code can be used as a starting-point for an instrument-specific pipeline.
+The code is written with focus on **loose-coupling**, and therefore the software can be used as a starting-point for an instrument-specific pipeline.